cossacklabs/hermes-core/README.md

-#### Hermes-core is a security tool for distributed data sharing and collaboration that enforces access control cryptographically.
+#### End-to-end secure data storage, processing, and sharing framework with zero trust to storage/exchange infrastructure.
 <br>

 # What is Hermes